Piotr1215/katacoda-scenarios/crossplane/crossplane-cli/step1.md

 Check Kuberentes cluster info and version `kubectl cluster-info && echo && kubectl version`{{exec}}

-> [!IMPORTANT] if it takes longer than 5 minutes to load the environment, please
+> 🚨 if it takes longer than 5 minutes to load the environment, please
 > restart scenario (or refresh browser)

 ## Next Step